jamesncox/buy-where-react/notes.md

 [] Create delete store functionatlity / probably just refactor the EditStore component to include a delete button.

-[] When store is updated, not automatically rendering to the DOM.
+[x] When store is updated, not automatically rendering to the DOM.
 Need a reducer action to handle this.
-    (refer to Memes vs Gifs delete actions/reducer for Gifs/Memes to see how specific item was removed)
+    (refer to Memes vs Gifs delete actions/reducer for Gifs/Memes to see how specific item was removed) GOT IT!
+Used a .map to update the specific store's properties / replacing old array

 [x] Error message isn't rendering when a store is incorrectly updated.
 Add error component to edit form!